 Toyota’s Fluoride-Ion Solid-State Battery Could Deliver Range of 1,000 km

 Toyota Motor Corporation is collaborating with Kyoto University researchers to develop new batteries for future electric vehicles (EVs).
 They recently announced that the next-generation battery technology they’ve been working on could cram more energy into a more lightweight and compact package than today’s standard lithium-ion (li-ion) batteries.

-The group’s fluoride-ion solid-state battery (FIB) has up to seven times the energy density – which means more power and more extended range in the same size package.
-(Or smaller batteries with comparable performance to a li-ion cell.)
+The group’s fluoride-ion solid-state battery (FIB) has up to seven times the energy density—which means more power and a more extended range in the same-size package.
+(Or smaller batteries with comparable performance to a Li-ion cell.)
 An EV equipped with a FIB could run 1,000 km on a single charge!

 Solid-state batteries have a solid electrolyte instead of liquid.
-They can’t catch fire – one of its key advantages – so they don’t need complex cooling systems to prevent overheating.
-Eliminating that requirement lowers costs – yet another advantage.
+They can’t catch fire—one of its key advantages—so they don’t need complex cooling systems to prevent overheating.
+For a complete comparison of the two technologies, see our solid-state battery vs. lithium-ion guide.
+Eliminating that requirement lowers costs—yet another advantage.

 Toyota's Fluoride-Ion Solid-State Battery Could Deliver Range of 1,000 km

 The team made a prototype FIB, and it works well.
-The anode consists of fluorine, copper, and cobalt, while the cathode of lanthanum.
-The cell works by shuttling fluoride ion between electrodes through a fluoride-ion-conducting electrolyte.
+The anode consists of fluorine, copper, and cobalt, while the cathode is lanthanum.
+The cell works by shuttling fluoride ions between electrodes through a fluoride-ion-conducting electrolyte.

+Toyota’s Fluoride-Ion Solid-State Battery Could Deliver Range of 1,000 km